microsoft/sca-fuzzer/docs/fuzzing-guide.md

 It means that all the remaining instructions are somehow involved in the speculative leak (although we cannot yet tell how exactly).

-3) Use the statistics reported by Revizor to find the specific instruction that triggers speculation.
+### 3. Use the statistics reported by Revizor to find the specific instruction that triggers speculation

 At this point, we start making manual changes to the program.
 We go through the program, try removing instructions one at a time, execute the modified program on Revizor, and check the statistic from the speculation filter.